Nusrat-Sarmin/Playwright-Automation-DailyFinance/README.md

 Fill out email with registered email

-Fill out new password & password field.
+Fill out new password & confirm password field.

 ### 5.Upload profile photo and logout.
 Click to profile and attach a profile picture.